lannes/Flutter-AdaptiveCards/README.md

 * Implement missing _Actions_
   * Add `ToggleVisibility` - currently implemented as `no-op`
   * `Action.Execute` and `Action.Submit` are currently the same via dispatch.
 Their behavior should possibly be different
+* verify `toLowerCase()` has been done everywhere for styling parameters like `adaptiveMap['style'].toString().toLowerCase()`
 * Examples
   * Add ability to set `debugDefaultTargetPlatformOverride = TargetPlatform.fuchsia` as command line override in examples instead of hard coding
   * Changing from light to dark mode erases any selected data - noticiable in `Input` examples
 * Tests
   * findText for Text doesn't seem to be working so commented out in `basic_test.dart`
+  * Font line spacing is subtly different between platforms.
+You can see this if you use the "fade" view when looking at diffs on a golden png in the repo
+  * Golden toolkit can show black bars instead of text if font isn't loaded https://pub.dev/packages/golden_toolkit - test 2 fails for this reason
-  * When migrating past Flutter 3.7,  test are failing with haning timers
+  * When migrating past Flutter 3.7,  test are failing with handling timers
   * `example\widget_test.dart` should never be working because we don't have any code that has an increment button and counters.
 Probably should be either renamed again to not be picked up., deleted or disabled.

 ## ChangeLog

 2023 07

+* Styling values are all lower case - changed all sample files and host configs to match
 * Added text selection enablement in the examples.
 * Updated to work with Flutter > 3.7 that implements null safety.
 Tested with Flutter 3.10
 * flutter tests must end in `_test`.
 Renamed `_tests` files to `_test`